AdnanKamali/AbarKhodro/README.md

         |--models/  --> // Define models
         |--server/  --> // In this folder we connect to server
         |--repositories/  --> // Define logic of server conversation
+        |--usecasese/ --> // multiple repository into one
       |--localization/  --> // Define localization
         |--app_localization  --> // Define localization
+      |routing --> // define routes
       |--utils/  -->  // Define some utils like theme
         |--theme/  --> // Define theme for my application
           |--color  --> // Define color of theme